GDSC-SGGSCC/Hacktoberfest-22/README.md

 # **Steps to Follow!!**

 ### **1. Register for Hacktoberfest**
-Follow the link and authorize with either Github or Gitlab to participate in Hacktoberfest! <br>
+Follow the link and authorize with either GitHub or Gitlab to participate in Hacktoberfest! <br>
 https://hacktoberfest.com/auth/

 ### **2. Fork the Repository**